-The Livescan sweptfield confocal microscope is a fully automated inverted microscope, equipped with a Heliophor LED-based light source (405, 480, 555 nm) for epifluorescence and a powerful set of 100 mW lasers (405, 488, 561, 640 nm) for confocal imaging.
-It is equipped with 4 bright lenses (20, 40, 60, 100x), DIC optics, a motorized stage (including piezo Z control) and a Nikon Perfect Focus autofocus system.
+The Livescan sweptfield confocal microscope is a fully automated inverted microscope, equipped with a Heliophor LED-based light source (405, 480, 555 nm) for epifluorescence and a 4 lasers (405, 488, 561, 640 nm) for confocal imaging.
+It is equipped with 3 bright lenses (40, 60, 100x), a motorized stage (including piezo Z control) and a Nikon Perfect Focus autofocus system.
 Two digital cameras are mounted on this system: a Photometrics CoolSNAP HQ2 CCD camera for high-resolution imaging and an Andor iXon X3 EMCCD camera for ultra fast acquisition, ideal for 3D live cell imaging.
-A gas- and temperature- controlled stage-top incubator is available on demand.
+A gas- and temperature- controlled stage-top incubator is incorporated into the system allowing long-term live imaging.
 The system is operated using NIS-Elements software.

 Olympus Fluoview FV10i Laser scanning microscope